LavonTMCQ/NikePigDGA/Documentation/03_NikePig_Architecture.md

-# 3. NikePig Smart Contract Architecture
+# 3. Last Pigs Standing Smart Contract Architecture

-This section outlines the proposed smart contract architecture for the NikePig dApp on the Cardano blockchain.
-The architecture is designed to implement the core game mechanics, prize distribution, and token/NFT interactions as described in the project brief, leveraging Plutus smart contracts and Cardano's eUTXO model.
+This section outlines the proposed smart contract architecture for the Last Pigs Standing dApp (formerly NikePig) on the Cardano blockchain.
+The architecture is designed to implement the core game mechanics, prize distribution, Reset Killer mechanic, and token/NFT interactions as described in the project brief, leveraging Aiken smart contracts and Cardano's eUTXO model.

 ## 3.1.
 Core Components

-The NikePig dApp will primarily consist of the following smart contract components:
+The Last Pigs Standing dApp will primarily consist of the following smart contract components:

-1.  **Main Prize Pool Contract:** Manages the primary ADA prize pool, deposit logic, 72-hour countdown timer, and winner determination/payout for the main game.
+1.  **Main Prize Pool Contract:** Manages the primary ADA prize pool, deposit logic, 72-hour countdown timer with Reset Killer mechanic, and winner determination/payout for the main game.
 2.  **Daily Prize Contract:** Handles the daily distribution of a portion of contributions to a random daily winner, token holders ($NIKEPIG, $MISTER), and NFT holders (Nikeverse, Mister NFTs).
+3.  **Reset Killer Scheduler Contract:** Manages the scheduling and activation of Reset Killer events (1 month after launch, then every 6 months).
-3.  **Token Minting Policies:** Separate minting policies for $NIKEPIG and $MISTER tokens.
+4.  **Token Minting Policies:** Separate minting policies for $NIKEPIG and $MISTER tokens.
-4.  **NFT Minting Policies:** Minting policies for Nikeverse and Mister NFTs, potentially incorporating rarity logic.
+5.  **NFT Minting Policies:** Minting policies for Nikeverse and Mister NFTs, potentially incorporating rarity logic.
-5.  **Treasury/Fee Contract (Optional but Recommended):** A contract or mechanism to manage the collection and distribution of team revenue (transaction fees, prize pool cut).
+6.  **Treasury/Fee Contract (Optional but Recommended):** A contract or mechanism to manage the collection and distribution of team revenue (transaction fees, prize pool cut).

 ## 3.2.
 Main Prize Pool Contract (Plutus)